 Sweet and Spicy Pulled Pork Sliders is another way of enjoying barbecue in a bun.
 Pork is cooked for hours to achieve a tasty, moist, juicy and mouthwatering barbecue with a kick.
 If you prefer more heat, feel free to increase the cayenne pepper, hot sauce or jalapeno.
-Oh, I love using the Hawaiian rolls when making sliders with crunchy veggies as garnish.
+Hawaiian rolls are great when making sliders and crunchy veggies as garnish.

-Back to the pulled pork sliders.
-I cook pork on the stove for 2 ½ hours until tender and juicy.
-Sometimes it’s longer.
-If you find yourself running around constantly and have no time to sit around and wait till pork gets tender get yourself an instant pot or a slow cooker.
-This pork was boneless but if it was attached to a bone – it’ll definitely fall of the bone.
+Anyway, I cooked the boneless pork on the stove for 2 ½ hours until tender and juicy.
+Sometimes it might take longer depending on the meat.
+If you find yourself running around constantly and have no time to sit and wait till pork gets tender, get yourself an instant pot or a slow cooker.
+The pork came out so tender and juicy.
+If it was attached to a bone it will definitely fall off.

 Can I cook this Pulled Pork recipe in the oven?

-This pulled pork recipe can be cooked in the oven too.
-Combine all the ingredients except for the veggie garnish and rub it all over the pork and bake at 300 degrees F for about 2 hours.
-Put the pork in a foil for a moist and juicy pulled pork.
-Then remove the foil and brush the pork with your favorite barbecue sauce.
+Yes, this pulled pork recipe can be cooked in the oven.
+Combine all the ingredients except for the veggie garnish and rub it all over pork and bake at 300 degrees F for about 2 hours.
+Wrap pork in foil for a succulent, moist and juicy pulled pork.
+Open foil and brush pork with your favorite barbecue sauce.
 Broil for 10 minutes to caramelize the BBQ sauce.

-One of the reasons why I like cooking pork on the stove is I can use the sauce I cooked the pork in as my barbecue sauce.
-Who doesn’t like this sauce.
-All the juicy goodness from the pork while simmering are all in these sauce.
-Season the sauce to your liking.
-Add more barbecue sauce, more cayenne pepper or any hot sauce however you like it.
+One of the reasons why I like cooking pork on the stove, I can use the sauce it was cooked in as my barbecue sauce.
+All the juicy goodness from pork will not go to waste.
+Season sauce to your liking.
+Add more barbecue sauce, cayenne pepper or hot sauce depending on your taste.

-In my opinion the success of a pulled pork depends on how long it was cooked and the sauce you cooked it in.
-This is a simple Sweet and Spicy Pulled Pork Sliders recipe but scrumptious that will surely please the crowd.
+In my opinion, the success of a pulled pork depends on how long it was cooked and the sauce it was cooked in.
+It is a simple Sweet and Spicy Pulled Pork Sliders recipe but scrumptious that will surely please the crowd.

-Labor Day is around the corner and it is still very hot outside.
-Make this Sweet and Spicy Pulled Pork and barbecue sauce ahead of time.
-On that day, all you have to do are the garnish for the pulled pork sliders and side dishes like Watermelon, Feta and Tomato Salad.
+Labor Day is around the corner and it is still scorching hot outside.
+If you are planning to serve this on Labor Day, make the Sweet and Spicy Pulled Pork and barbecue sauce ahead of time.
+On that day, you can relax and rest after preparing the garnish for the pulled pork sliders and any side dish you like.
+It is so refreshing if served with Watermelon, Feta and Tomato Salad.
 Try it.
-This watermelon feta salad goes real well with sliders.
+This watermelon salad goes real well with sliders.